-Meet Dr Rollinson, an unassuming yet intelligent, passionate, enthusiastic, and driven guide who, although unable to answer your medical queries, will happily answer any questions regarding his fields of expertise: seabirds and Harry Potter.
+Meet Dr. Rollinson, an unassuming yet intelligent, passionate, enthusiastic, and driven guide who, although unable to answer your medical queries, will happily answer any questions in his field of expertise: seabirds and their conservation.
 Dom has forged a lifelong bond with ‘the birds’ since a young age, and this is portrayed in his incredible field skills which, when combined with his friendly nature and impeccable people skills, make for a truly world class guide!
 John spent some time talking to the newest member of our staff.

 John– Give us a brief history of your childhood and what fuelled your passion for birds and birding.

 Dom- In grade two our theme for the term was ‘Birds’; we would learn to spell tricky words like ‘wing’ and ‘fly’, and my teacher would regularly point out birds through the classroom window.
 Learning to actually put a name to a bird is, I think, what interested me, and I have never stopped trying to do that.
 Family vacations soon became centered around finding species my family and I were missing from our life lists and ensured that we visited some beautiful and interesting destinations which we would never have considered if we weren’t chasing birds.

 John- What are some of your favorite countries you have birded?

 Dom- Namibia has to be my favorite destination.
 The country is about as scenic as they come, the birds and other wildlife are great, and there are comparatively very few people in this vast country.
 I recently did a trip to Uganda, which was also an amazing destination with a massive array of bird species as well as iconic mammal species.
 Having spent a lot of time at sea over the last few years conducting research on seabird interactions with fisheries, I have gained an appreciation for seabird species.
 Visiting their breeding islands around Tristan da Cunha, South Georgia, and Antarctica has rewarded me with some amazing wildlife experiences.